Zenobia (film): In popular culture

-The film is mentioned quite frequently (referred to as "the elephant movie") during the Stan and Ollie biopic.
+The film is mentioned quite frequently (referred to as "the elephant movie") during the biopic Stan and Ollie (2018).
 In the film, Laurel begrudged Hardy for doing the film; however, this was not the case in real life, as it was Laurel himself who encouraged Hardy to continue at Hal Roach Studios without him.
 After his contract was up, Hardy refused to form a new team with Langdon, left Roach, and followed Laurel to 20th Century Fox.